Kjax73/SCrape/README.md

 # SCrape
-SCrape is a tool built to join all available raffles on scrap.tf, pretty simple
+SCrape is a tool built to join all available raffles on scrap.tf, pretty simple.

 # Features
-Will join all raffles as quickly as your internet/computer will allow Automatically detects and alerts of captchas(Windows only for alert sound) Relatively undetectable(untested lol, but i haven't been banned yet)
+Will join all raffles as quickly as your internet/computer will allow.
+Automatically detects and alerts of captchas(Windows only for alert sound).
+Relatively undetectable(untested lol, but i haven't been banned yet).

 # Requirements
-Chrome
+Chrome.
-Python 2.7 w/ Selenium
+Python 2.7 w/ Selenium.
-Windows, if you want the alert sound to work
+Windows, if you want the alert sound to work.
-Half a brain
+Half a brain.

 # Setup
 1. Download Chrome and Chromedriver